kjell/mcn-2020-git-haiku/index.md

-Dawn-shining mountains
+Now that eyes of hawks
-thoughts come - and there is loneliness;
+soup, the salad, fish and all
-from the kiri tree.
+Since there is no rice